General program information

 - You will see Constellation listed instead of National Grid’s Basic Service on the supply services portion of your bill.

-Visit the Understand your bill page to see how Chelmsford Choice will be integrated into your bill.
+View an example National Grid bill to see how Chelmsford Choice will appear on your bill.

 - Your bill will continue to come from National Grid.